MOH to focus more on women's health, considering bone density tests under Healthier SG: Ong Ye Kung

 The health minister also described the recent announcements during the debate on his ministry’s budget as “breakthroughs” that relooked longstanding policy assumptions.

-SINGAPORE: The health ministry is looking to roll out bone density tests as part of the Healthier SG initiative, to help women here manage osteoporosis, said Health Minister Ong Ye Kung on Sunday (Mar 8).
+SINGAPORE: The health ministry is looking to see how the Healthier SG initiative can support women to go for more frequent bone density tests, said Health Minister Ong Ye Kung on Sunday (Mar 8).

 Speaking to the media on the side of the Sembawang West Women’s Festival, Mr Ong said that the condition - which causes bones to weaken and be more prone to fracture - affects menopausal women especially.